terzievk/cityMap/README.md

 ### 5. find Euler's cycle
 - Hierholzer's algorithm:
 `std::optional<std::list<std::string>> findEulerianPath();`
+    - if we need a cycle, the first and last elements of the list, should be the same

 ### 6. is Mother? (there is a path from it to all the rest)
 - same as 1. and 4.
 BFS: